WilliamsPanLab/ENGAGE-CognitiveControl/README.md

   - The significance of fixed effects was tested under the type III hypotheses using the analysis of variance (ANOVA) function in Matlab.

   - The degrees of freedom for ANOVA were estimated via the Satterthwaite method.
 All results were corrected multiple comparisons with a voxel threshold of p < 0.001 and a Gaussian random field theory (GRF) familywise error cluster-level correction at p < 0.05 using [DPABI V5.1](http://rfmri.org/dpabi).
+  - This script could be slightly modified to examine the association between baseline circuit activation and outcomes.

 #### ROI LMMs and visualizations

   [STEP2_ENGAGE_CCC_lme_ROI_visualization.m](https://github.com/WilliamsPanLab/ENGAGE-CognitiveControl/blob/1b19afde1c0c010ca0b44e19d64cd492a13905d9/matlab/STEP2_ENGAGE_CCC_lme_ROI_visualization.m)

-  - This Matlab script generated statistics in Table 2 and scatter plots in Fig. 2B, 3B, 4B, and 4D for significant regions that survived multiple comparison correction in the above whole-brain analysis.
+  - This Matlab script generated statistics in Table 2 and scatter plots in Fig. 2B, 3B, 4B, 4D, and Fig. S3 and S4B for significant regions that survived multiple comparison corrections in the above whole-brain analysis.

   - This script also generated the ANOVA comparison of models using cognitive control circuit as the independent variables and alternative control models using only baseline characteristics in Table S1.

 #### Post-hoc beta estimation for significant LMMs

-  Below scripts produced Fig. S3 and Table S2.
+  Below scripts produced Table S2.

   - [ENGAGE_LME_Task_Activation_SCL20.Rmd](https://github.com/WilliamsPanLab/ENGAGE-CognitiveControl/blob/1b19afde1c0c010ca0b44e19d64cd492a13905d9/r_script/Rmd/ENGAGE_LME_Task_Activation_SCL20.Rmd) estimated beta coefficient per each intervention group or timepoint for SCL-20 depression severity.

   - [ENGAGE_LME_Task_Activation_SPSI.Rmd](https://github.com/WilliamsPanLab/ENGAGE-CognitiveControl/blob/1b19afde1c0c010ca0b44e19d64cd492a13905d9/r_script/Rmd/ENGAGE_LME_Task_Activation_SPSI.Rmd) estimated beta coefficient per each intervention group or timepoint for SCL-20 SPSI problem-solving ability.

+ Inside these scripts it also tested the confounding effects of go-nogo performance and medication prescription

 #### Testing generalizability of two-month neuroimaging predictors using 5-fold cross validation